Last passage percolation in hierarchical environments: Introduction

 \begin{maintheorem}[Logarithmic correction lower bound for $\al=2$] Let $X$ be a non-negative random variable with a power-law tail of exponent $\al=2$, i.e. there exists $C>0$ such that as $t\to\infty$,

 Consider LPP where the weights are i.i.d. copies of $X$.
 Then there exists $c>0$ such that for all sufficiently large $n$,

-\end{maintheorem} The exponent $97$ appearing in \cref{thm:main} holds no particular significance; our proof implies a lower bound of $\smash{1-e^{-(\log n)^C}}$ for any large constant $C>0$, provided $c>0$ is modified appropriately.\\
+\end{maintheorem} The exponent $97$ appearing in Theorem \ref{thm:main} holds no particular significance; our proof implies a lower bound of $\smash{1-e^{-(\log n)^C}}$ for any large constant $C>0$, provided $c>0$ is modified appropriately.\\

-As already indicated, an $O(n\log n)$ upper bound is not difficult to prove (a brief argument will be provided in \cref{iop}).
-Thus \cref{thm:main} leaves open the intriguing problem of identifying the true growth rate of $L_n$.\\
+As already indicated, an $O(n\log n)$ upper bound is not difficult to prove (a brief argument will be provided in Section \ref{iop}).
+Thus Theorem \ref{thm:main} leaves open the intriguing problem of identifying the true growth rate of $L_n$.\\

-Despite the true growth rate remaining unknown, the next result asserts that $L_n$ is concentrated. \begin{maintheorem}[Concentration for $\al=2$] In the setting of \cref{thm:main}, there exist $C,t_0>0$ such that for all $t\ge t_0$ and all $n$,
+Despite the true growth rate remaining unknown, the next result asserts that $L_n$ is concentrated. \begin{maintheorem}[Concentration for $\al=2$] In the setting of Theorem \ref{thm:main}, there exist $C,t_0>0$ such that for all $t\ge t_0$ and all $n$,